CookingMeister/auto-readme-generator/README.md

 ## Credits

 This app was created by [CookingMeister](https://github.com/cookingmeister).
 It uses the inquirer, validator and fs modules.
 Npmjs.com was referenced for fs, validator and inquirer documentation.
 W3Schools was also referenced for markdown formatting best practices.
+Starter code and criteria were provided by the UNB Edx coding bootcamp, such as the readme template, .gitignore, function names and dependancies used.

 ## License